velis74/DynamicForms/doc/documents/guides/templates.rst

 all the libraries that are needed for dynamic forms to work are included.

 Base_list.html can be used for rendering Viewset in list mode.
 It shows all records with values or »No data« label if there is no data.
-When user clicks on record (only if crud_form context variable is set), this record is shown in form (modal dialog or separate page) and can be edited there.
+When user clicks on record (only if default CRUD functionlity is enabled), this record is shown in form (modal dialog or separate page) and can be edited there.

 Base_form.html can be used for rendering ViewSet in form mode.
-It shows one record, and if crud is enabled (template_context = dict(crud_form=True) in Viewset) it can also be edited.
+It shows one record, and if crud is enabled in Viewset, it can also be edited.

 Form can be shown as modal dialog.
 For that template which is defined in settings.pyBSVER_MODAL is used.
 When using bootstrap v4 default template is modal_dialog_v4.html.